 That’s not to say Congress has ignored the SBA for two decades.
-Members of both parties have worked in bipartisan fashion to reauthorize various SBA programs over the last 22 years.
+Members of both parties have worked in a bipartisan fashion to reauthorize various SBA programs over the last 22 years.
 This piecemeal approach has kept the agency operating but without the benefit of a comprehensive evaluation and strengthening of its activities.

 It’s also an aberration from the earlier years of SBA’s history when reauthorization occurred regularly.
-Between 1980 and 2000, for example, Congress reauthorized SBA five times, with reauthorization periods ranging from two to five years.
+Between 1980 and 2000, for example, Congress reauthorized SBA seven times, with reauthorization periods ranging from two to five years.

 Accomplishing its Mission

-Reauthorizing the SBA would allow Congress, small business owners, and other stakeholders to conduct a top to bottom review of the agency and modernize it by strengthening areas that need improvement and enhancing programs that are working well.
+Reauthorizing the SBA would allow Congress, small business owners, and other stakeholders to conduct a top-to-bottom review of the agency and modernize it by strengthening areas that need improvement and enhancing programs that are working well.

 - Support Employers and Job Creators

 Small businesses truly are the backbone of the American economy.
 Reauthorization can position the SBA to better meet the needs of small businesses and, in doing so, support U.S. economic growth and competitiveness.